-Francine also has extensive experience in assisting employers to avoid legal disputes by conducting audits, designing and presenting training, and giving advice on a wide array of labor and employment-related topics, including but not limited to:
+For almost 30 years, Francine Esposito has represented employers nationwide at labor arbitrations, before various administrative agencies (including but not limited to the NLRB, OSHA and EEOC) and in employment-related litigation.
+Francine has extensive experience in assisting employers to avoid legal disputes by conducting compliance audits and workplace investigations, designing and presenting training, and advising on a wide array of labor and employment-related issues, including but not limited to:

-Francine has represented employers in various industries, including logistics, banking, hospitality, media, healthcare, telecommunications, retail, casino, accounting, real estate, engineering and construction, utility, and higher education.
+Francine has represented employers in various industries, including hospitality, banking, logistics, technology, media, healthcare, retail, casino, accounting, real estate, engineering and construction, utility and higher education.

-Handled over 150 labor arbitrations, including discharge and contract interpretation cases
+Handled hundreds of labor arbitrations, including discharge and contract interpretation cases

 Advised employers regarding administration of collective bargaining agreements and bargaining obligations with unions under the NLRA, while planning and implementing business change